Day one

 Continue to Powis Castle and Garden in Welshpool.
 It has a world famous terraced garden, overhung with clipped yews, shelters rare and tender plants with a Italian and French influence.
 High on a rock above the terraces you’ll find the medieval castle.

-Next stop is Chirk Castle, which has been home to the Myddleton family for more than 500 years.
+Next stop is Chirk Castle and Gardens, which has been home to the Myddleton family for more than 500 years.
 The historic award-winning garden has clipped yews, herbaceous borders, shrub and rock gardens.
 There is a terrace with views over nine counties!

 Powis Castle, Chirk Castle and Erddig are with the National Trust.